sankaranlab/SCAVENGE/README.md

 cells!

 ### Installation:
+The package

-Once all of the dependencies for `SCAVENGE` are installed, the package can be installed directly from GitHub by typing the following into an `R` console:
+can be installed directly from GitHub by typing the following in an `R` console:

 ```R